Shopify/koa-shopify-auth/README.md

 import 'isomorphic-fetch';

 import Koa from 'koa';
-import Router from "koa-router";
+import Router from 'koa-router';
 import shopifyAuth, {verifyRequest} from '@shopify/koa-shopify-auth';
 import Shopify, {ApiVersion} from '@shopify/shopify-api';

 // Loads the .env file into process.env.
-This is usually done using actual environment variables in production import dotenv from "dotenv";
+This is usually done using actual environment variables in production import dotenv from 'dotenv';
 dotenv.config();

 const port = parseInt(process.env.PORT, 10) || 8081;